-Dave is recognized in the 2018 edition of The Best Lawyers in America, and annually in Maryland Super Lawyers since 2009.
+Dave is recognized annually in Benchmark Litigation, The Best Lawyers in America and Maryland Super Lawyers.
 He was invited to serve as an instructor in the civil litigation program of the Court of Appeals' Professionalism Course for New Admittees of the Maryland Bar, and he is a member of the Character Committee of the Court of Appeals of Maryland for the Sixth Appellate Circuit.
 He has also served as an adjunct professor at the University of Baltimore School of Law, where he taught appellate advocacy and legal analysis, research, and writing courses.
 In law school, he was an Associate Editor of the University of Baltimore Law Review.

 Downtown Partnership of Baltimore, Board of Directors